d0c-s4vage/narly/README.md

-*DEP/*ASLR means that these modules are compatible with ASLR/DEP *COULD_REBASE means that the module has the same base address of another loaded module *REBASED means the module was rebased and the current base address differs from the original *BADCHARS are *ONLY* checked agaisnt the most significant byte!
+*DEP/*ASLR means that these modules are compatible with ASLR/DEP *COULD_REBASE means that the module has the same base address of another loaded module *REBASED means the module was rebased and the current base address differs from the original *BADCHARS are only checked agaisnt the module base MSB and second MSB, depending on size!

 ```